 There’s nothing worse for an employee than coming to work every day when he’s sure no one would notice whether he was there or not.

-Instead of sending an e-mail during work hours, why not engage in an authentic human to human interaction?
+Instead of sending an e-mail during work hours, why not go for employee engagement in an authentic human to human interaction?
 See them.
 Greet them.
 Ask them how they are doing.
 Make eye to eye contact.
 Inspire them.